schism-dev/schism/docs/mesh-generation/cross_regime.md

 <figcaption>(a) Filter strength input (shapiro.gr3).
 Larger values are used near steep slopes. (b) Nudging strength input (TEM_nudge.gr3, SAL_nudge.gr3), generated from gen_slope_filter2.f90, with maximum time scale of 1 day.</figcaption>
 </figure>

-This challenge is particularly acute when one deals with islands sitting on top of steep slopes.
+The meshing challenge is particularly acute when one deals with islands sitting on top of steep slopes.
 Figure [6](#figure06) shows 3 attempts to add high resolution near Guam in the Pacific basin mesh.
 The mesh resolution in the surrounding deep ocean is about 5km, and we need to refine the mesh to about 30m around Guam.
 The Apra Harbor jetty that requires higher resolution happens to be located close to a steep slope.
 Combination of wet/dry and forced sharp transition in ‘new14’ and ‘new15’ led to spread of upwelled water there.
 Removing an inner arc in ‘new15’ helped smoother transition from the outer arc to the inner arc and thus alleviated the upwelling issue.
 In ‘new16’, we made more ‘room’ for transition by moving the inner arc away from the outer arc and coarsening it a little (to match the resolution of the outer arc), thus further reducing the upwelling.
 However, we had to add more internal arcs to provide adequate resolution nearshore (otherwise the nearshore area would be represented by a few skew elements that have side lengths of a few km’s on the outside and 30m on the inside).
 Figure [7](#figure07) shows the details of ‘new16’ and final mesh.
 Note that in all three maps, we used 500m isobaths for the outer arc (as representation of start of eddying regime) but the arc veered to 1km isobaths near the harbor as a way to make more room for transition there.

 <figure markdown id='figure06'>
 ![Guam case study](../assets/case-study-guam.png){width=800}